 Verapamil Extended Release Tablets Dosage and Administration

-The dose of verapamil HCl extended-release should be individualized by titration and the drug should be administered with food.
-Initiate therapy with 180 mg of extended-release verapamil HCl given in the morning.
-Lower initial doses of 120 mg a day may be warranted in patients who may have an increased response to verapamil (e.g., the elderly or small people etc.).
+The dose of verapamil hydrochloride extended-release tablets should be individualized by titration and the drug should be administered with food.
+Initiate therapy with 180 mg of verapamil hydrochloride extended-release tablets, given in the morning.
+Lower initial doses of 120 mg a day may be warranted in patients who may have an increased response to verapamil (e.g., the elderly or small people).
 Upward titration should be based on therapeutic efficacy and safety evaluated weekly and approximately 24 hours after the previous dose.
-The antihypertensive effects of verapamil HCl extended-release are evident within the first week of therapy.
+The antihypertensive effects of verapamil hydrochloride extended-release tablets are evident within the first week of therapy.

-If adequate response is not obtained with 180 mg of verapamil HCl extended-release, the dose may be titrated upward in the following manner:
+If adequate response is not obtained with 180 mg of verapamil hydrochloride extended-release tablets, the dose may be titrated upward in the following manner:

-When switching from immediate release verapamil to extended-release verapamil, the total daily dose in milligrams may remain the same.
+When switching from immediate release verapamil hydrochloride tablets to verapamil hydrochloride extended-release tablets, the total daily dose in milligrams may remain the same.

 How is Verapamil Extended Release Tablets Supplied